 Offering 1-2 day delivery may feel out of reach for most small businesses, but the emergence of a new on-demand, pay-as-you go model of warehousing that integrates state-of-the-art logistics software with your eCommerce platform is leveling the playing for SMB’s breaking into the eCommerce space.
-These full-service fulfillment partners allow merchants to sync all of their sales platforms together to automate order fulfillment, and with no order minimums or long-term contracts, speedy, outsourced delivery is both feasible and affordable for businesses of all sizes.
+These full-service fulfillment partners allow merchants to sync all of their sales platforms together to automate order fulfillment, and their flexible service agreements make speedy outsourced delivery feasible and affordable for businesses of all sizes.
 Advanced logistics software also allows multi-channel sales and fulfillment to be fully automated so merchants can focus on the aspects of their business that drove them to the retail market in the first place.

 To learn more about this new model of on-demand warehousing, take a look at our solutions.
 And to find out how Ware2Go’s platform could integrate with your new eCommerce platform to offer affordable 1-2 day delivery, schedule a time to talk to one of our logistics experts.

 Get our latest insights on how to make your supply chain your competitive advantage

 A UPS Company